 \subsection{Random quantum circuits}

-We investigate random quantum circuits for various numbers of qubits $Q=4,6,8,10$ and several depths.
-We consider random quantum circuits built of the native gates of the trapped-ion quantum computer, namely of $L$ layers of alternating nearest-neighbor Molmer-Sørensøn entangling gates decorated with general single qubit unitaries, see Fig.~\ref{fig:RQC} for details.
+We investigate random quantum circuits for various numbers of qubits $Q=4,6,8,10$ and several circuit depths.
+We consider random quantum circuits constructed using the native gates of the trapped-ion quantum computer we are modeling, namely of $L$ layers of alternating nearest-neighbor Molmer-Sørensøn entangling gates decorated with general single qubit unitaries, see Figure~\ref{fig:RQC} for details.
 Both the entangling gates and the single qubit unitaries are parametrized by randomly chosen angles.
-Here we simulate random quantum circuits with $L=gQ$, taking $g=1$ and $g=16$ .
+Here we simulate random quantum circuits with a number of layers $L=gQ$, taking $g=1$ and $g=16$.

-We expect that for such a setup, random quantum circuits will converge with increasing $L$ to random quantum states sampled according to Haar measure~\cite{McClean2018barren}.
+We expect that for this setup, random quantum circuits will output states that converge to random states sampled according to Haar measure~\cite{mcclean2018barren}, with increasing $L$.
 Therefore, the setup is general and challenging, making it relevant for testing error mitigation methods.
-Furthermore, it is worth noting that deep circuits implemented for trapped-ion quantum computing architecture are a favorable setting for VD as this architecture enables all-to-all connectivity which decreases the depth of the controlled derangement circuit compiled to native gates~\cite{maslov2017basic}.
-Furthermore, it is expected that for sufficiently deep circuits and sufficiently small gate error rates, the coherent mismatch does not prevent good quality VD-mitigation~\cite{koczor2021dominant}.
+Furthermore, it is worth noting that deep circuits implemented in a trapped-ion quantum computer present a favorable setting for VD as this architecture enables all-to-all connectivity which decreases the depth of the controlled derangement circuit compiled to native gates~\cite{maslov2017basic}.
+Furthermore, it is expected that for sufficiently deep circuits and sufficiently small gate error rates, the coherent mismatch does not prevent a good quality mitigation with VD~\cite{koczor2021dominant}.